fauzan-hidayat/PythonAssignment/README.md

-Crucial improvement needed in the function that remove unnecessary mark, because sometimes in DNA file it's not only punctuation marks involved, but the file should only contain the letter A, C, G, and T.
+Crucial improvement needed in the function that remove unnecessary mark, because sometimes in DNA file it's not only punctuation marks involved, and the file should only contain the letter A, C, G, and T.

 Thank you.